-2. Messrs.
-Missad and Webster each turned 60 in 2020.
-Under the terms of the Company's Executive Stock Grant Program, each of their unvested shares held in this program fully vested on their respective birthdays.
+- 1. Value based upon the closing market price of our Company's common stock on the vesting date. - 2.
+Mr. Missad turned 60 in 2020.
+Under the terms of the Company's Executive Stock Grant Program, each of his unvested shares held in this program fully vested on his birthday.